AGOberprieler/LoCoLotive/README.md

 └── sunf.md5
 ```

-The most relevant outputs are the MSAs in the "alignments" directory and "summary.txt", a tab-delimited table summarizing important information about each probe sequence that has passed the filtering steps.
+The most relevant outputs are the MSAs in the "alignments" directory and "summary.txt", a tab-delimited table summarizing important information about each target sequence that has passed the filtering steps.

 summary.txt looks as follows: